Mental Health

 Social stigma

 Society generally takes a barbaric role when it comes to dealing with mental illness.
-Typically hiding the mentally ill behind a social curtain, further separating the mentally disordered from the social world.
-The mentally ill, commonly in turn, separate themselves from society due to a lack of coping skills.
+Typically hiding the mentally ill behind a social curtain, further separating the mentally disordered from the sociocultural world.
+Or else the opposite extreme by parading psychopathic behavior as “normal” to be accepted as such.
+Both are detrimental to a healthy society.

-This leads to a social masking of mild cases of mental illness.
-Just like with certain inherent physical conditions, there are mental conditions which are, or can become, acceptably manageable.
-Some with mental problems can still function successfully in the marketplace and society.
+There are certain mental conditions which are, or can become, acceptably manageable.
+Some individuals with mental problems can function successfully in the marketplace and society.
 Sometimes even without the aid of medication and behavioral therapy specialists.

-But if we hide problems they don’t get fixed… they fester.
+But if we hide problems with ignorance or mask problems with flamboyance, they don’t get fixed… they fester.

-The primary drawback from our socially hiding mental illness is that people can knowingly be mentality ill but fail to seek help because of the social stigma.
+People can knowingly be mentality ill but fail to seek help because of the social stigmas.
+There’s also the mentally ill that don’t know they’re sick.

 Social curtains